Vitto-Mazeto/debounce-messages-serverless/README.md

    - `process_message`: Processes the messages after the debounce period.
 3. **Step Functions**: Implements the debounce logic, waiting 10 seconds before processing the message.
 4. **IAM Roles**: Manages the necessary permissions for the AWS services.
+5. **SQS Queue**: Used to send messages to the API, enabling asynchronous processing.

 ## Prerequisites